 - Bioscience and Biotechnology Engineering

-This theme focusses investigating ways in which exercise can influence human biology, this includes research on dose-response relationships, exercise-drug/device interactions, exercise genomics, personalized medicine, disease and population specificity, and behavioural medicine all of which have the potential to offer potential for novel insights into health and disease.
+Our research activities involve the investigation of doseresponse relationships, exercise-drug/device interactions, exercise genomics, personalized medicine, disease and population specificity, and behavioural medicine - all of which have the potential to offer potential for novel insights into health and disease.

 This incorporates research undertaken by Dr Gordon McGregor.